-Lot numbers reflect the number of animals exhibitor will enter in this class.

-- 1. Beef and Crosses (1 animal).
+Lot 1 reflects the number of animals the exhibitor will enter in this class.
+If you have one animal, enter lot 1 for your animal one time.
+If you have 2/3 animals, enter lot 1 per each animal (up to 3 animals).
+1. Beef and Crosses (up to 3 animals).

-- 2. Beef and Crosses (2 animals).

-- 3. Beef and Crosses (3 animals).